Skip to main content

 builder store_int(builder b, int x, int len) asm(x b len) "STIX";

-Stores a signed len-bit integer x into b for 0 ≤ len ≤ 257.
+Stores a signed len-bit integer x in b, where 0 ≤ len ≤ 257.

 store_slice